Coronavirus Pandemic Information

 • Why is there a general exclusion for pandemics and epidemics?

-• We understand that this is a difficult and stressful time for our customers, and the general exclusion may be disappointing.
-It is extremely difficult for our team to assess and predict the scope and severity of wide-reaching catastrophic global events like pandemics, epidemics, or the outbreak of war.
+• It is extremely difficult for our team to assess and predict the scope and severity of wide-reaching catastrophic global events like pandemics, epidemics, or the outbreak of war.
 We continue to assess all claims on a case-by-case basis, even with the general exclusion in place.

 • Can I still make a claim if you have an exclusion in your policy?